websitinu/laravel-socialite-google-one-tap

 @endguest

-The actual Google One Tap prompt can be initiated with either javascript or html.
-The following code handles the response server side in html.
-It does not matter where you place this code.
-You can also append data-client_id and data-login_uri to any existing html element.
-Check references for more settings and variations such as a full javascript implementation.
+The Google One Tap prompt itself can be triggered using either JavaScript or HTML.
+The following code processes the response server-side in HTML.
+It doesn't matter where you place this code, and you can also append data-client_id and data-login_uri to any existing HTML element.
+For more settings and variations, such as a complete JavaScript implementation, check the references.

 @guest